eddiejaoude/zf-service-layer/README.md

 zf-service-layer
 ================

-Simple example of how to create a service layer within Zend Framework to handle business logic
+Example of how to create a simple service layer within Zend Framework to handle business logic.

+By injecting different datasources (i.e. webservice, database, mock) from the service layer into the mapping layer (mapper) this brings huge flexibility - especially for unit testing & end-to-end testing (i.e. selenium).
+This will allow the developer/tester/automated tool to easily test boundary conditions as well as happy path.

+This process can be improved by using a DIC (dependency injection container, i.e. ZF2).